valentinbast/AdatptiveGlobalFoodSupplyNetwork/README.md

 # Adatptive Global Food Supply Network

 This repository contains code from the paper Baum, Laber, Bruckner, Yang, Thurner, Klimek (2024) Adaptive Shock Compensation in the Multilayer Network of Global Food Production and Trade
-(https://arxiv.org/abs/2411.03502) that was modified by Bas Valentin, Mair Lena Valentina, Rigler Julian and Silvestri Lorenzo in the course 25S 411.076 Quantitative Research Methods: Complex Systems Modelling KS by Andrew Ringsmuth at the University of Graz.
+(https://arxiv.org/abs/2411.03502) that was modified by Bast Valentin, Mair Lena Valentina, Rigler Julian and Silvestri Lorenzo in the course 25S 411.076 Quantitative Research Methods: Complex Systems Modelling KS by Andrew Ringsmuth at the University of Graz.

 With the code adaptive_shock, you can run and save all possible shock scenarios in one go with the adaptation either switched on or off.